threefoldtech/tfchain/validator-daemon-js/readme.md

 To vote on the validity off a transaction, a "validator" must provide a signature that signs the Stellar Multisig withdrawal transaction.
 Once enough signatures are provided by the validators, the runtime pallet will see this transaction as "valid".

+### TFT Price pallet

+This runtime extension will check the price on a regular basis and compute a monthly average price.
+This price can be retrieved by the validator daemon in order to validate withdrawal transactions.

 ## Vesting validator daemon (NodeJS).

 This is a daemon which needs to run by the "validators".
 Atleast (n / 2 + 1) (where `n` is the amount of validators) need to run this validator in order to make this system work.